nogibjj/TianjiRao_Pandas_Desc_Stat_Script/README.md

 - test_main.py

 ## Purpose
 The purpose of this project is using the `Pandas` to show statistics descriptions.
-The author use a `pd.DataFrame` as a sample data and test its descriptions.
+The author use a `pd.DataFrame` as a sample data and test its descriptions using the function `desc_df()`.
+The visualization focus on the bar plot, using `bar_plot()`.
+Both functions are tested in test_main.py.

 ## Preparation
 1. Setting up Codespaces